 The intent of the maximum floor area requirement for accessory buildings on residential properties is to ensure that the accessory uses remain secondary to the primary use of the property, that being residential.
-Staff note that the necessity for the minor variance to increase the maximum size is for two separate accessory buildings located on the lands.
-The pool house is located behind the single detached dwelling, well beyond the line of site of any existing neighbouring residential development.
-The second building, located to the south of the home in the interior side yard, is respectful of the neighbouring property by locating the garage doors away from the neighbouring property and setting the building back well beyond the required interior side yard setback.
+Staff note that the necessity for the minor variance to increase the maximum size is to accommodate the construction of one accessory building which would incorporate a covered outdoor area, pool house, and detached garage.
+The revised location of the building is fully located behind the single detached dwelling, well beyond the line of site of any existing neighbouring residential development.
 Additionally, staff note that the provision in the by-law generally is meant to limit the size of accessory building on a much smaller lot size, while not necessarily contemplating a 10 acre parcel of land.
-Based on the size of the dwelling (499 m2) and the size of the lands, the proposed maximum size for all accessory buildings at 154.3 m2 is well below the size of the home.
+Based on the size of the dwelling (499 m2) and the size of the lands, the proposed maximum size for all accessory buildings at 200 m2 is well below the size of the home.
 As the dwelling would remain the dominant feature on the lands, staff is satisfied that the intent of the Zoning By-law would be maintained with the proposed size of the accessory buildings.

 Likewise, the intent and purpose of the Middlesex Centre Comprehensive Zoning By-law as it relates to the maximum height permitted for accessory buildings is to ensure that the accessory building is subordinate to the residential use.
-As noted, the proposed accessory buildings and their heights are not anticipated to detract from the appearance of the main residential use of the property.
+As noted, the proposed accessory buildings height is not anticipated to detract from the appearance of the main residential use of the property.
 The applicant has indicated that the desired height is a function of matching the aesthetic look of the residential dwelling.
 The additional height serves no other function and the accessory building is limited to one storey.
 Furthermore, staff is satisfied that the visual impact from the requested relief would be minor given the location of the proposed buildings on the property.
-Staff note that one of the buildings is located behind the main dwelling, out of sight of neighbouring properties.
-Respecting the second building, staff note that the existing zoning would permit an interior side yard setback of 1.5 metres for the accessory building.
-Being located at approximately 7.0 metres from the interior property line, staff are of the opinion that the increase in the setback would limit any potential impact to neighbouring properties.
+Staff note that the revised location of the building is located well behind the dwelling, out of sight of neighbouring properties.
 Therefore, planning staff find that the subject proposal would maintain the general intent and purpose of the of Zoning By-law.

-Given the above, Planning Staff is satisfied that the proposed minor variance for the maximum permissible size, height, and location of one of the accessory buildings can be supported.
+Given the above, Planning Staff is satisfied that the proposed minor variance for the maximum permissible size and height of the accessory building can be supported.
 Given the above, planning staff recommend that the subject application be approved, as the proposal meets the four test of a minor variance of the Planning Act.